-In this contest, sponsored by MathWorks and organized by SIAM, high school students experience what it’s like to work as a team to tackle a real-world problem under time and resource constraints, akin to those faced by professional mathematicians working in industry.
-The Challenge awards $100,000 in scholarships in 2020 and is entirely Internet-based with no registration or participation fees.
+In this contest, sponsored by MathWorks and organized by SIAM, high school students in the US and sixth form students in England and Wales experience what it’s like to work as a team to tackle a real-world problem under time and resource constraints, akin to those faced by professional mathematicians working in industry.
+The Challenge awards $100,000 in scholarships and is entirely Internet-based with no registration or participation fees.
 Learn more.

 This multi-organization partnership works to connect mathematical scientists in business, industry, government, and academia through various channels and efforts, with an emphasis on building job opportunities and increasing knowledge about internships.
 Learn more.